fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

      'Constitution-Ghana-1972.txt']

-## Creating a term-document matrix

 What's an efficient way of summarizing our corpus?

 We could create a **document-term matrix** (AKA term-document matrix, depending on how you sort your rows and columns).

 A document-term matrix represents the frequency of terms (words) that occur in a particular collection of documents.

 - rows correspond to documents in the corpus
 - documents correspond to terms